When will US 290 Program construction be completed?

 We anticipate construction on the US 290 mainlanes to be completed by late 2018.
 As construction progresses, TxDOT will open some portions before 2018.
 My290.com will let you know when these openings occur.

 TxDOT’s ultimate vision for the US 290 Corridor involves the construction of the parallel Hempstead Tollway from I-610 to SH 99.
 But currently funding for the tollway is not available.

 Where is construction occurring now?

-As of fall 2017, construction is occurring on all of our 13 projects, a total of 38 miles from I-610 to near the Harris/Waller County line.
+As of early 2018, construction is occurring on all of our 13 projects, a total of 38 miles from I-610 to near the Harris/Waller County line.